No products in the cart.

 Your access information and course handout will be sent out a few days before the program.

 Registration includes an electronic copy (.pdf) of your seminar handbook.
 This will be emailed to you a few days before the program.
 Be sure to check your spam folder if you don’t see it by then.
 Please put firstname.lastname@example.org in your address book to make sure you receive your pdf of the program handbook.

 * Law Student Rate is for current law students only.
 Please bring your law school ID to show when you check in for the program.

 ** Legal Aid attorneys are those attorneys employed by Legal Aid/non-profit firms.
 It does not include attorneys who have their own practice, or are employed by law firms, that volunteer their time for non-profit causes or take on pro-bono cases.
 It also does not include attorneys who serve on non-profit boards.

 Full and partial scholarships may be available to a limited number of Legal Aid attorneys, based upon registration.
 Please call (877) 858-3848 to discuss or email your request to email@example.com.

 CA General: This program is approved for 14.0 units of general CLE in California.

 CA Certified Legal Specialist: This program is approved for 14.0 units of Certified Legal Specialist CLE in California in Immigration & Nationality Law.

-FL General: This program is pending approval for general CLE in Florida.
+FL General: This program is approved for 17 general CLE in Florida.

-FL Board Certified: This program is pending approval for Board Certified CLE in Florida.
+FL Board Certified in Immigration Law: This program is approved for Board Certified CLE in Immigration Law in Florida.